Plants are Smart

 Take a Stand

-It was the year 735 BC.
-The kingdom of Judah had already lost most of its territory in the Transjordan to Rezin, the powerful king of the Aramaeans.
+The year was 735 BC.
+Judah had already lost most of its territory in the Transjordan to Rezin, the powerful king of the Aramaeans.
 Sensing weakness, Philistia and Edom had begun to attack from the south and west.
 Meanwhile, in the northern kingdom of Israel, Pekah and his band of Gileadite soldiers had staged a bloody coup.
-Pekah was almost certainly a Manchurian candidate whose rise to power was engineered by Aram.
+Pekah was almost certainly a Manchurian candidate whose rise to power had been engineered by Aram.
 Judah’s only consolation was King Jotham, a good king.
-But for reasons that remain unclear, in 735 BC Jotham was replaced by his son Ahaz.
+But for reasons that remain unclear Jotham was replaced by his son Ahaz in 735 BC.
 That very same year news reached Judah that Rezin and Pekah were planning to attack Judah and replace Ahaz with a certain Ben-Tobeel from the Transjordan.
 If successful, Aram would have a client king on the thrones of both Ephraim and Judah.
-The year 735 BC was a year of conspiracy and fear.
+It was 735 BC, a year ruled by conspiracy, suspicion, and fear.

 Judah was by no means a weak and indefensible kingdom as some have maintained, but it had little chance of defeating the combined forces of Rezin and Pekah.
 According to the Kurkh Monolith from a century earlier (c.
 850 BC) the combined forces of Aram and Israel at the Battle of Qarqar numbered 3200 chariots, 1200 horsemen, and 30,000 foot soldiers.
 The battle fought at Qarqar against the Assyrians was at that time the largest land battle ever recorded.
 It probably ended in a draw which was a good outcome for the western allies.
 But now these very same forces were massing on Judah’s northern border.
 The prophet Isaiah captures the mood of the moment: “And the heart of the king and the hearts of the people shook like the trees of the forest before the wind.”